iced-rs/rfcs/text/0000-shared-widget-state.md

 ## Drawbacks
 > Why should we *not* do this?

-- There may be a better way to handle focus that is more flexible and easier to use.
 - If we desire complete purity and do not wish to share state between widgets, this will not work.
 However, I believe that this is a good compromise between purity and usability.
 - If we desire to use a dispatchers and actions pattern, this will not work.
 - This will not support decorating widgets not owned by the user with focusability.
 We would need to consider how to implement a handler pattern or something for this.